shreyasminocha/WiFiHunt/readme.md

 ## Note

-For several reasons (including exams and lack of time management), I wasn’t able to submit a polished game.
+For several reasons (including exams and lack of time management), my game didn't come out very polished.

 This is [very much a prototype](https://github.com/shreyasminocha/WiFiHunt/issues).
 I never got to fully test the game so it might be unbeatable, it might be too easy.
 I don't even know.
 I made way too many compromises to meet the deadline.
 Not proud of the result.
 But then this was my first time making a game or even working with HTML5 Canvas.
 I definitely learn a hell lot.

 I'll probably work on fixing bugs and improving the game even though the competition is already over.

-I also plan on writing a blog post about my journey this year and lessons learnt.
+I've written [a blog post](https://shreyasminocha.me/blog/js13k-2018-postmortem) about my journey this year and the lessons I learnt.

 ## Playing